Reviewed by: Makerdeck Editorial Team

 What Could Be Better

-- No audio enhancement features (no equivalent to Buzzsprout’s Magic Mastering)
+- No built-in audio enhancement features (no equivalent to Buzzsprout’s Magic Mastering)

-- No built-in transcription (you need to use a separate service)
+- No built-in transcription (you need to use a separate service like Descript or Otter)

 - No built-in monetization marketplace (need to find sponsors independently)